Winter Crisis Program

 Our phone lines are open Monday thru Thursday 9am –11am to receive an appointment between 1:30 -3:45pm.

-Applicants applying for Winter Crisis program must be at or below 175% of the Federal Poverty Guidelines, reside in Hamilton County and provide proof of citizenship.
+Applicants applying for Winter Crisis program must be at or below 175% of the Federal Poverty Guidelines, reside in Hamilton County and provide required documents.

 Family size of person(s) in household income must be at, but not exceed: